UAlbertaALTLab/morphodict/iOS/README.md

   - File names and directory structure have not been refined

+  - Often `black` will search for python files inside the installed packages for the iOS app, making PyCharm extremely slow and breaking submit hooks.
+Hopefully there are some configuration option that can address this.

 ## Things that don’t work

   - affix search: uses library with C code, would need to figure out how to